 Then there are also challenges to partake in with literally hundreds of thousands of other people and see where you stand among them.

 Unlike most of our other fitness tracker picks that can mostly be used for outdoor workouts, GymRun Workout, as the name suggests, is made with gym usage in mind.

 You can use GymRun Workout to track various exercises for chest and biceps, triceps, legs, cardio, and more.
 We are talking about planks, bench presses, and other things like that.
 Then there are also body measurements to track progress over time.

 So, if you want something specifically made for the gym, we can hardly think of any better apps for Wear OS.

 Health and Wellbeing Wear OS apps

-If you are having trouble sleeping or getting rid of anxiety and stress, Calm may be just what you need.
+If you have trouble sleeping or getting rid of anxiety and stress, Calm may be just what you need.

-Calm can be used to assist with meditation, listen to sleep stories, music, take classes that teach you how to sleep better and calm down, and more.
+Calm can assist with meditation, listen to sleep stories, music, take classes that teach you how to sleep better and calm down, and more.

 Of course, the Wear OS version is rather limited compared to the full-fledged smartphone app.
 But it’s still great.